Clever/quest/README.md

 * `followRedirect` - follow HTTP 3xx responses as redirects. defaults to true
 * `followAllRedirects` - follow non-GET HTTP 3xx responses as redirects. defaults to false
 * `maxRedirects` - the maximum number of redirects to follow. defaults to 10
-* `jar` - set to `false` if you don't want cookies to be remembered for future use. optionally pass in your own custom cookie jar (see Cookies below)
+* `jar` - cookies are enabled by default. set to `false` to disable. optionally pass in your own custom cookie jar (see Cookies below)

 ## Cookies
-Cookies are enabled by default (so they can be used in subsequent requests).
+Cookies are enabled by default.
+This means that if your requests involved redirection, any redirects will contain cookies set prior.
 To disable cookies set jar to false.

 If you want to use a custom cookie jar (instead of letting quest use its own default cookie jar) you do so by specifying a jar as an option: